 Wouldn’t it be great if you could measure how valuable your relationship is to your customers coming from their viewpoint, not yours?
 And wouldn’t it be awesome to be able to get that sort of feedback using an easy method that boils it all down to one simple metric?
 That’s exactly what the Net Promoter Score does.
 It evaluates the loyalty of a company’s customer relationships by asking one question:

 “How likely is it that you would recommend this company to a friend or colleague?”

-The Net Promoter concept and scoring method was developed by Fred Reichheld, Bain and Company, and Satmetrix.
+The Net Promoter concept and scoring method was developed by Fred Reichheld, Bain & Company and Satmetrix.
 It was introduced by Reichheld in his Harvard Business Review article “One Number You Need to Grow” in 2003.
-His book followed in 2006, “The Ultimate Question”.
-When the question is answered by your customers, using a 0-10 point scale, there are 3 categories that emerge:
+His book, “The Ultimate Question”, followed in 2006.
+When the question above is answered by your customers, using a 0-10 point scale, there are three categories that emerge:

-And yes, our clients are staring, especially our most loyal ones, because they want us to succeed, just as much as we want our clients to succeed.
+And yes, our clients are staring, especially our most loyal ones, because they want us to succeed, just as much as we want them to succeed.
 We are learning from our clients every time we measure using the Net Promoter Score.
 It’s worth the effort because it is the foundation for growth.
 Loyalty defines who we are.

 Click here to see The Resultants most recent Net Promoter Score.